 - Quality Control: What quality control (QC) steps are in place at every stage of production to ensure documents have been prepped, scanned, and data-entered according to your requirements?
 Are these automated or manual steps?
 How are QC operators trained?
 Is it a different staff than those who are doing the scanning and indexing?
 Is there a final level of quality control before images and data are delivered to you?

 - Data Security: Are your images and data encrypted and securely stored while in process?
-If held on physical media such as a DVD, is it encrypted?
+If held on physical media or digitally, is it encrypted?
 How long are your data and images held at the facility after delivery to you?

 - Post-Processed Handling: How long will your scanned boxes be held before they are shredded or returned to you?
 If shredded, where will it be done and will it be done by a NAID certified company?
 What processes are in place to ensure which documents are shredded and which are returned?

-- Delivery: Are your images and data encrypted while being delivered?
+- Secure Data Delivery: Are your images and data encrypted while being delivered?
 Are there delivery options such as secure FTP (SFTP), direct upload to your document management system, or delivery on physical media?

 - Ongoing Communication: Does the scanning company provide an open and ongoing dialogue with you before, during, and after your documents have been scanned to insure your satisfaction with the quality and timing of the job?
 Do you know who to contact should you have any questions?

-Make sure you are working with a document scanning company that can answer the above questions and backup their claims.
+Make sure you are working with a document scanning company that can answer the above questions and back up their claims with turnaround times, accuracy rates and referrals.
 Most importantly, visit the scanning facility to see their process in action.

 Need a visual of what professional document scanning should be like?
 Watch this short behind-the-scenes video on how documents are scanned at Digiscribe’s secure facilities.Watch the Video